 Originally from Southport, Merseyside, the son of a fruit and vegetable merchant, Marcus began his career aged 18.
 He received his first Michelin star at just 26 – one of only a handful of chefs to be recognised at this age.
 Over the last 30 years Marcus has been involved in the creation of some of London’s most celebrated restaurants.

 Founded in 2008 with his wife Jane, Marcus Wareing Restaurants began with the opening of the two Michelin starred Marcus Wareing at The Berkeley (now known simply as “Marcus”).
 The group now includes The Gilbert Scott, an elegant British restaurant and bar in St Pancras Renaissance Hotel and Tredwells, a west-end dining room serving high-quality food in a casual space.

-In the autumn of 2014 Marcus joined the television series Master Chef: The Professionals (UK), acting as judge and mentor to the next generation of British cookery talent.
+In the autumn of 2014 Marcus joined the television series Master Chef: The Professionals (UK), where he continues to act as judge and mentor to the next generation of British cookery talent.
 His media work also includes chef consultant on the Weinstein Company film Burnt starring Bradley Cooper and Sienna Miller, and Chef vs Science, created with the BBC.
 In September 2016 Marcus published his sixth cookbook, ‘Marcus at Home’, with Harper Collins.